Karl von Frisch: Round dance

-The "round dance" provides the information that there is a feeding place in the vicinity of the beehive at a distance between 50 and 100 meters, without the particular direction being given.
+The "round dance" provides the information that there is a feeding place in the vicinity of the beehive at a distance between 50 and 100 meters (yards), without the particular direction being given.
 By means of close contact among the bees it also supplies information about the type of food (blossom scent).

 The foraging bee ... begins to perform a kind of "round dance".
 On the part of the comb where she is sitting she starts whirling around in a narrow circle, constantly changing her direction, turning now right, now left, dancing clockwise and anti-clockwise, in quick succession, describing between one and two circles in each direction.
 This dance is performed among the thickest bustle of the hive.
 What makes it so particularly striking and attractive is the way it infects the surrounding bees; those sitting next to the dancer start tripping after her, always trying to keep their outstretched feelers on close contact with the tip of her abdomen. ...
 They take part in each of her manoeuvrings so that the dancer herself, in her mad wheeling movements, appears to carry behind her a perpetual comet's tail of bees.

 Waggle dance

 The "waggle dance" is used to relay information about more distant food sources.
 In order to do this, the dancing bee moves forward a certain distance on the vertically hanging honeycomb in the hive, then traces a half circle to return to her starting point, whereupon the dance begins again.
 On the straight stretch, the bee "waggles" with her posterior.
 The direction of the straight stretch contains the information about the direction of the food source, the angle between the straight stretch and the vertical being precisely the angle which the direction of flight has to the position of the sun.
-The distance to the food source is relayed by the time taken to traverse the straight stretch, one second indicating a distance of approximately one kilometer (so the speed of the dance is inversely related to the actual distance).
+The distance to the food source is relayed by the time taken to traverse the straight stretch, one second indicating a distance of approximately one kilometer (1000 yards) (so the speed of the dance is inversely related to the actual distance).
 The other bees take in the information by keeping in close contact with the dancing bee and reconstructing its movements.
 They also receive information via their sense of smell about what is to be found at the food source (type of food, pollen, propolis, water) as well as its specific characteristics.
 The orientation functions so well that the bees can find a food source with the help of the waggle dance even if there are hindrances they must detour around like an intervening mountain.

 As to a sense of hearing, Frisch could not identify this perceptive faculty, but it was assumed that vibrations could be sensed and used for communication during the waggle dance.
 Confirmation was later provided by Dr. Jürgen Tautz, a bee researcher at Würzburg University's Biocenter.